cvalarida/polly-proxy/README.md

 Polly is a parrot.
 Once you teach her how to answer your requests, she'll faithfully parrot back what she knows.

+This is very much a work in progress.
+If you find any bugs, please let me know!
+I whipped it up over the weekend in hopes it would be helpful.

 ## The modes

 Polly Proxy can be run in two modes: Recording and Playback.
 Recording, as the name suggests, records responses to the requests passed through the proxy.
 Playback, predictably, plays the recorded responses back.